-An IP-capable device that wishes to receive multicast data not transmitted on the default channel shall first ascertain the channel mapping (if any) that exists between a group address and a channel number.
-Such a device may observe the MCAP messagesadvertisements on the broadcast channel for the desired channel mapping or it may transmit a solicitation request with the desired channel mapping(s).
+An IP-capable device that wishes to receive multicast data not transmitted on the default channel shall first ascertain the channel mapping (if any) that exists between a group address and a channel number other than the default channel specified by the NETWORK CHANNELS register.
+Such a device may observe the MCAP advertisements on the broadcast channel for the desired channel mapping(s).

 An intended multicast recipient may transmit MCAP solicitation requests in order to request multicast channel owner(s) to broadcast advertisements sooner than the next ten second interval.
 Originators of MCAP solicitation requests shall limit the rate at which they are transmitted.
-Subsequent to sending a solicitation request, neither the originator nor any other node that observes the request shall not send another MCAP solicitation request that specifies any of the group addresses contained in the first until either a) 10 seconds have expired or b) an MCAP advertisement has been observed.
+Subsequent to sending a solicitation request, the originator shall not send another MCAP solicitation request until 10 seconds have expired.

-In either case, if a valid mapping exists for the group address an MCAP advertise message is expected within ten seconds.
+In either case, if a valid mapping exists for the group address for other than the default channel, an MCAP advertise message is expected within ten seconds.
 Upon receipt of an MCAP advertise message that describes one or more valid channel mappings, the intended multicast recipient may receive IP datagrams on the indicated channel number(s) until the expiration time.
+If no MCAP advertise message is received for a particular group address within 10 seconds, no multicast source(s) are active for channel(s) other than the default.
+Either there is there is no multicast data or it is being transmitted on the default channel.

-If multiple MCAP advertise messages are observed that specify the same group address, the valid channel number shall be obtained from the advertisement message with the largest phy ID.
+If multiple MCAP advertise messages are observed that specify the same group address, the walid channel number shall be obtained from the advertisement message with the largest phy_ID.